26hoffmt/26hoffmt.github.io/_posts/2025-12-18-Capstone-Project.md

 ## This is my digital portfolio for my Capstone Project

 ### What is this project?
 When coming up with an idea for a project.
 Me and my partner wanted to do something that was actually useful to our lives.
-We had many ideas that might have been too ambitious but we settled on a fan project.
+We had many ideas that might have been too ambitious like a baseball speed gun, or a water purifier, but we settled on a fan project.
 We knew that we wanted the fan to have lights behind it in order to show cool designs while the fan is spinning.
 I was tasked with most of the work on making the fan while my partner worked on the electronics and the LED's.
 A successful project will be good looking all around and show cool light designs, all while actually cooling the area around it.

 ### Inspiration
 My inspiration for the fan design was from a youtube video made by Fusion 360.
 I followed this video step-by-step in making my fan.
 However, as stated before, the fan did not work well because of the issues in printing.
 So I used the same model but gave it a couple tweeks to make it work.
 My blade has the same body but has more linear and boxy blades with slits to fit the blades into the body.